Introduction

 from matplotlib.patches import Path, PathPatch

-The first step for interpolation is to read the available data.
-Our data is of the format shown in Figure 2.
-Let’s say we want to interpolate for the “R_FACTOR”.
-We first read this data file.
-We can easily do that using the “pandas” in Python.
+The first step in interpolation is to read the available data.
+The data format is shown in Figure 2.
+Suppose we want to interpolate the “R_FACTOR” column.
+We can read the data file using the pandas

 grid_space = 0.01